 As a natural outgrowth of monitoring, SPCSA may, in extreme situations, need to issue consequences or sanctions to schools.
-The SPCSA has the authority to issues such consequences or sanctions to remedy non-compliance as stipulated in 2 CFR §§ 200.338-41.
+The SPCSA has the authority to issues such consequences or sanctions in an effort to remedy non-compliance as stipulated in 2 CFR §§ 200.338-41.